 ODFW also has placed some juniper structures to improve fish cover, and crappie will often stage around those.
 Locations of these submerged junipers include the mouth of Bear Creek in the lower reservoir and also along the south shoreline above Sanford Creek in the far upper reservoir.

 Crappie are often found in shallower water, 5-10 feet in depth, although they will move deeper at times once they are done spawning.

 ODFW and others also suggest that crappie often seem to prefer holding off areas where the shoreline rock comes into the reservoir at an angle rather than a straight drop-off.

 Once you find the right depth and preferred structure, you should be able to locate schools of willing biters.

 Most anglers use fairly light gear for crappie, with 4- or 6-pound test line.
-Crappie jigs (soft plastic or sometimes feather and other material) is the most common crappie lure.
+Crappie jigs (soft plastic or sometimes feather and other material) are the most common type of crappie lure.

 Some anglers like to tip their jig hooks with a bit of natural bait or a prepared bait, such as a Berkley Crappie Nibble.
 Some anglers also will add a split shot to the leader just above the jig, if they need a little more weight.

 Crappie can also be caught with other minnow-sized lures, including small spinners and tiny crankbaits.
-Sometimes trolling these lures will help anglers locate the crappie schools, and then they switch to jigs for more efficient catching.
+Sometimes trolling these lures will help anglers locate the crappie schools, and then they switch to jigs for faster catching.